whoisjustinngo/tp/docs/DeveloperGuide.md

 Given that `tags` is a field in the `model`s, the user can also apply the aforementioned `filter` commands on tags to look for entries that have similar tags.
 An entry's `tags` can either be specified at the point of addition, i.e. when doing an `add` command, or added on and modified after the fact using the various `edit` commands.

+&nbsp;

-### Adding to the Schedule
+### Adding Recurring Entries to the Schedule

 #### Implementation

-The schedule tab contains the user's schedule.
-There is a `Schedule` class which extends the abstract `Event` class.
-In this section, I will refer to the entries in the list on the schedule tab as `schedules`.
-The list of data in the schedule tab is an `ObservableList<Schedule>`, where each item in the list is a `Schedule` object.The proposed feature of scheduling is parsed by `AddScheduleCommandParser`, and executed by the `AddScheduleCommand`, where it will add the new Event into the list of Events in the users schedule.
-While adding a new `Event` into the `Schedule`, it will help to check if the given `Event` clashes with the Events which are already in the `Schedule`.

-On top of that, `Schedule` will all be arranged based on the date and then time order (from earliest to the latest) with the aid of the `Comparator<Schedule>` which is declared in `UniqueScheduleList`.

-#### Design Considerations

-**Aspect: How add schedule executes:**

-* **Alternative 1 (current choice) Add Schedule into one UnqiueScheduleList**
-    * Pros: All the unique schedules are added into one list, which makes it easier to navigate.
-It also makes the code look cleaner and more understandable.
-This is also consistent with the other data classes which also use an underlying list implementation.
-    * Cons: Any iteration will always be O(n) since sorting and checking if there are clashes in `Schedule` happens in this `UniqueScheduleList`
-* **Alternative 2 use HashMap<Date, ScheduleList>**
-    * Pros: Operation does not need to take O(n) time when it comes to checking if the `Event` clashes, since we only check if there are clashes on that particular given date.
-    * Cons: Decreases overall code consistency.

-&nbsp;

-### Adding Recurring Events

-Adding recurring `Event`s allows user to add `Event`s, such that this `Event` will recur until the given date which it will stop.
-User is able to choose to recur daily, weekly or yearly.

-If there are no clashes (including all the recurring Events), new `Event`s will be added until the specified recur date in a specified weekly, yealy or monthly basis, otherwise none will be added.

-**Aspect: How recurring of Event is done**

-This is done by implementing another attribute in the `AddScheduleCommand`, which is the recurring end date.
-If the recurring date is present, then `Event` is a recurring `Event` otherwise it is not.
-Another attribute called `recurType` will determine if this `Event` recurs daily (D), weekly (W) or yearly (Y).

-`Event` will recur until it reaches the recur date in the `AddScheduleCommand`.

-### \[Proposed\] Viewing only past or future Events
+The data on the Schedule tab is contained in an `ObservableList<Schedule>`.
+As such, I will be referring to the indivdual entries in the Schedule as `schedule`s.

+To allow the user to add recurring `schedule`s, the `AddScheduleCommand` created by the `AddScheduleCommandParser` indicates if the `schedule` to add is recurring or not by the `recurrType` field.
+The various `recurrType`s are "N" for no recurrence, "D" for daily recurrence, "W" for monthly recurrence  and "Y" for yearly recurrence.
+If the user has specified that it is a recurring event (i.e. `recurrType` is not "N"), then they would have also (been required to) specify an end date that the recurrence stops.

+The `Schedule` specified will only be added if the `Schedule` does not clash with any other existing `Schedule`s.
+This is true for recurring `Schedule`s as well.
+What happens when the `AddScheduleCommand#execute()` is called is that a temporary list containing all `schedule`s to be added is generated.
+For example if some `Schedule` the recurs weekly is specified with an end date 4 weeks into the future, and the specified date is a Tuesday, and the time that is specified is from 1500 to 1600, then the temporary list generated will contain 4 `Schedule`s, each on consecutive Tuesdays from 1500 to 1600.
+This temporary list is then compared to the current schedule to check if there are any clashes.
+If there are no clashes, the command will execute normally and all requested `Schedule`s will be added.
+If there are clashes, then **no `Schedule`s will be added**, not even those that do not clash.

+### \[Proposed\] Toggling Between Viewing Past and Future Entries in the Schedule Tab

-In the event when user only want to look at he past `Event`s, user should be able to do so using the command line such as `showpast`.
-This command line will help to feed in a `Predicate<Schedule>` to the `FilteredList<Schedule>` located in the `ModelManager`.
-Past `Event`s will pass the `Predicate<Schedule>` will then be displayed in the UI, otherwise it will not be shown.
+In the event the user only wants to look at expired entries in the Schedule tab, i.e. entries that have a date and time earlier than the current system date and time, the user can use the `showpast` command.
+This command will feed in a `Predicate<Schedule>` to the `FilteredList<Schedule>` located in the `ModelManager`, similar to [how filtering is done](#filtering-data).
+The `Predicate<Schedule>` will be specified such that all `Schedule`s which are not expired will be filtered out and consequently not displayed to the user.

-For future `Event`s, procedure is similar to past `Event`s, just that the `Predicate<Schedule>` passed in is different.
+The implementation for only showing upcoming `Schedule`s  (`showupcoming` command) is similar, except that the `Predicate<Schedule>` passed in filters out the opposite.
+For example:

-`Predicate<Schedule>` for `showpast`: `Schedule#getTaskDateTimeTo() < LocalDateTime#now()`
+* `Predicate<Schedule>` for `showpast`: `Schedule#getTaskDateTimeTo() < LocalDateTime#now()`
-`Predicate<Schedule>` for `showupcoming`: `Schedule#getTaskDateTimeTo() > LocalDateTime#now()`
+* `Predicate<Schedule>` for `showupcoming`: `Schedule#getTaskDateTimeTo() > LocalDateTime#now()`

-### \[Proposed\] To delete multiple Events using one command line

-While users may be overwhelmed by the number of past or future `Event`s and would like to delete multiple `Event`s at ease.
+### \[Proposed\] Deleting Multiple Entries in the Schedule Tab

+There are two possible features for deletion of multiple entries:

-* Possible implementation #1:
+* Possible feature #1:
-`delete all` command, which deletes all the `Event`s that are present in the current schedule.
+  A new `delete all` command, which deletes all the `Schedule`s that are currently stored in the app.

-* Possible implementation #2:
+* Possible feature #2:
-`delete 1 2 5 2 12 4` command, where users are able to key in multiple indexes which are tied to the `Event`s and delete them in one command line.
+  Modify the format of the `delete` command to be `delete INDEX [MORE_INDEXES]`, where the users can specify more than one indexes of the `Schedule`s to delete.

 ### Marking Todos as Done